Worst Web Sites 2008

 The 10 Worst Web Pages Featured on Web Pages That Suck in 2006

-Unfortunately, the following sites don't feature great web design.
-This group features the 10 Worst Web Sites Featured on Web Pages That Suck during 2006.
-These candidates were Daily Suckers from January through June.
-Their order of suckiness will certainly change in the following months.
+Unfortunately, the sites featured don't show us great web design.
+This group features the 10 Worst websites Featured on Web Pages That Suck during 2006.
+These candidates were Daily Suckers from January through December.

 Brown University is improving.
 Last year, if I remember correctly, they were #1 on the list.
 Their winning entry used Mystery Meat Navigation.